Client side, Photon is built to give you as much control as possible. This makes sure it integrates well with your game loop.

 SendOutgoingCommandscalls controls the number of packages you use to send a client's produced data.

 To detect if you called

 Service regularly, we added a statistics module to the client APIs.

 If you encounter disconnects, check these values first:

-This feature is implemented in C# and Java based libraries currently.
+This feature is implemented in C# based libraries currently.
 More platforms will get this soon.
 PUN has a GUI component for this: PhotonStatsGui.

 Platform Specific Info

 Update while it's loading scenes (or maybe even any assets).